Jestin James

 • Bank card offers (e.g., save AED 5 with Al Hilal) not surfaced until checkout — too late to influence the cart

-• No combined view of savings across coupon, bank discount, and BNPL — each appeared in different UI zones
+• No combined view of savings across coupon, bank discount, and instalment plans — each appeared in different UI zones

 "I had no idea I could pay in four.
 I just saw the total and thought — that's a lot.
 If it said I could pay AED 237 today, I would have done it right there."

-View Cart Pain Point — Payment methods and installments blindness
+View Cart Pain Point — Payment methods and instalments blindness

-Discovery Project — View Cart: Payment Methods & Installments Blindness
+Discovery Project — View Cart: Payment Methods & Instalments Blindness

 Design Approach